ecoFw/review_mrio-land/report.md

     ## [54] "SUPPLY CHAIN COORDINATION IN SPATIAL GAMES"
     ## [55] "ENVIRONMENTAL IMPLICATIONS OF SERVICE INDUSTRIES"
     ## [56] "INPUT-OUTPUT-ANALYSIS OF ENERGY-REQUIREMENTS FOR SHORT ROTATION, INTENSIVE CULTURE, WOODY BIOMASS"
+    ## [57] "HISTORICAL GLOBAL GRIDDED DEGREE-DAYS: A HIGH-SPATIAL RESOLUTION DATABASE OF CDD AND HDD"
+    ## [58] "RECENT CLIMATOLOGICAL TRENDS AND POTENTIAL INFLUENCES ON FOREST PHENOLOGY AROUND WESTERN LAKE SUPERIOR, USA"
+    ## [59] "HOW WELL CAN CMIP5 SIMULATE PRECIPITATION AND ITS CONTROLLING PROCESSES OVER TROPICAL SOUTH AMERICA?"
+    ## [60] "THE ASIAN SUMMER MONSOON: AN INTERCOMPARISON OF CMIP5 VS. CMIP3 SIMULATIONS OF THE LATE 20TH CENTURY"
-    ## [57] "OUTSOURCING, TRADE, TECHNOLOGY, AND GREENHOUSE GAS EMISSIONS"
+    ## [61] "OUTSOURCING, TRADE, TECHNOLOGY, AND GREENHOUSE GAS EMISSIONS"
-    ## [58] "CARBON FOOTPRINT OF JAPANESE HEALTH CARE SERVICES FROM 2011 TO 2015"
+    ## [62] "CARBON FOOTPRINT OF JAPANESE HEALTH CARE SERVICES FROM 2011 TO 2015"
-    ## [59] "LIFE CYCLE SUSTAINABILITY ASSESSMENT OF AUTONOMOUS HEAVY-DUTY TRUCKS"
+    ## [63] "LIFE CYCLE SUSTAINABILITY ASSESSMENT OF AUTONOMOUS HEAVY-DUTY TRUCKS"
-    ## [60] "THE CIRCULARITY GAP OF NATIONS: A MULTIREGIONAL ANALYSIS OF WASTE GENERATION, RECOVERY, AND STOCK DEPLETION IN 2011"
+    ## [64] "THE CIRCULARITY GAP OF NATIONS: A MULTIREGIONAL ANALYSIS OF WASTE GENERATION, RECOVERY, AND STOCK DEPLETION IN 2011"
-    ## [61] "CARBON COMMUNITIES AND HOTSPOTS FOR CARBON EMISSIONS REDUCTION IN CHINA"
+    ## [65] "CARBON COMMUNITIES AND HOTSPOTS FOR CARBON EMISSIONS REDUCTION IN CHINA"
-    ## [62] "DOES THE STRUCTURE OF INTERSECTORAL EMBEDDED CARBON FLOW NETWORK MATTER TO CARBON REDUCTION IN CHINA?"
+    ## [66] "DOES THE STRUCTURE OF INTERSECTORAL EMBEDDED CARBON FLOW NETWORK MATTER TO CARBON REDUCTION IN CHINA?"
-    ## [63] "ASSESSING REGIONAL AND GLOBAL ENVIRONMENTAL FOOTPRINTS AND VALUE ADDED OF THE LARGEST FOOD PRODUCERS IN THE WORLD"
+    ## [67] "ASSESSING REGIONAL AND GLOBAL ENVIRONMENTAL FOOTPRINTS AND VALUE ADDED OF THE LARGEST FOOD PRODUCERS IN THE WORLD"
-    ## [64] "THE RAW MATERIAL BASIS OF GLOBAL VALUE CHAINS: ALLOCATING ENVIRONMENTAL RESPONSIBILITY BASED ON VALUE GENERATION"
+    ## [68] "THE RAW MATERIAL BASIS OF GLOBAL VALUE CHAINS: ALLOCATING ENVIRONMENTAL RESPONSIBILITY BASED ON VALUE GENERATION"
-    ## [65] "A METHOD FOR ECONOMIC INPUT-OUTPUT SOCIAL IMPACT ANALYSIS WITH APPLICATION TO US ADVANCED MANUFACTURING"
+    ## [69] "A METHOD FOR ECONOMIC INPUT-OUTPUT SOCIAL IMPACT ANALYSIS WITH APPLICATION TO US ADVANCED MANUFACTURING"

     io.bdf[q.met & q.ml, c("TI")]